-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Harold says the full public health consequences of people avoiding the hospital aren't yet clear.

-"The big question is, are these people dying at home?" he says.
+"The big question is, are these people dying at home?" he asks.

 Patients fearful of going to the hospital